jnddao/flat-enigma-machine/README.md

 Thats it!

 ## Usage
-To run it simply do;
+To run it simply run it with python in the command line;

 ```
 python enigma.py